National Zoo Facts and Figures

 represents a first step in Zoo efforts to develop a herd

 elephants.
-Currently, there are three Asian elephants
+Currently, seven Asian elephants

-at the National Zoo.
+live at the National Zoo.

 - As part of a conservation partnership with the U.S.